Day 14: Route 66 to Las Vegas

 By lunch time, right before a storm hit the town, we reached Mr D'z Route 66 Diner in Kingman, where we stopped for a burger.

-After lunch, we continue the drive to Las Vegas, through Oatman.
+After lunch, we continued the drive to Las Vegas, through Oatman.

 The suite was the most expensive room we had booked over the entire trip, but it was totally worth it...
 After 13 nights in a dozen different hotel rooms, some decent, others... not so much, this large wonderful suite felt like heaven to us.
 Hell, they even had NHK (the Japanese national TV channel) on the TV!
 And look at that amazing bathroom!
 There was a TV even in there!